SwissDataScienceCenter/renku/docs/docs/02-admins/02-installation/01-requirements.md

 The `csi-rclone` storage class should not be used for provisioning storage for sessions.
 It is used by Renku to mount data connectors with data hosted on cloud storage.
-But its performance is not suffcient to host the local filesystem for a session.
+But its performance is not sufficient to host the local filesystem for a session.

 :::